Dez1999/PostgREST-Demo/README.md

 ![Signing a Token](images/jwtImage.PNG)

-8. Adding Expiration for security purposes to ensure the authentication token becomes invalid after a certain period of time.
+8. Adding an expiration time to the token for security purposes and to ensure the authentication token becomes invalid after a certain period of time.
 Run the following command in psql to add an expiration of 10 minutes.

 ```
 select extract(epoch from now() + '10 minutes'::interval) :: integer;